metalbear-co/metalbear.co/content/en/blog/kubernetes-operator/index.md

 ## This is where the tutorial starts

-In the sections that follow, we’ll be creating an APIService.
+In the sections that follow, we’ll be creating an operator with an APIService.
 We’ll use Rust, but implementations in other languages can be extrapolated from it fairly easily.
 First, clone our [example repository](https://github.com/metalbear-co/farm-operator):

 ```bash
 git clone https://github.com/metalbear-co/farm-operator.git